 The A.A. in Video Arts is designed to prepare students to transfer to education programs at four-year institutions.
 Additionally, completion of this A.A. will provide students with the coursework they need to work as video producers, video editors, motion graphics designers, on-location or studio recordists, sound designers for radio and motion picture, cinematographers, camera operators, gaffers, grips, documentaries and nonfiction producers, video directors, social media content producers, social media producers or project managers.

-Required Core Co urses : Unit s MMART 3 Introduction to Digital Art 3 MM/AN 40A Introduction to Game Desig n 3 MM/MW1A+1LA Introduction to Web Design +Lab 3 MM/VI 9A Video Production I: Introduc Video ction to) 4 Core Electives.
-Ch following: oose 6 units from the MMART 1 Design Thinking 3 MMART 110 Scriptwriting and Storyboar rding 3 or MM/VI 1A Introduction to Narrative Scriptwriting 3
+Requirea Core Col urses : Units

+MMART3 Introduction to Digital Art 3

+MM/AN 40A Introduction to Game Desig n 3

+MM/MW1A+1LA Introduction to Web Design +Lab 3